michaeleboyce/deproceduralizer/PROJECT_TODO.md

 **Goal**: Use LLM to classify why similar sections are related (duplicate/superseded/related/conflicting), add comprehensive filters
 **Status**: ⚪ Not Started

+**Note**: This milestone should apply the instructor/Pydantic improvements from Milestone 5.2 when implementing the LLM classification pipeline.

 ### Track A: LLM Classification Pipeline